‘Death’ of China-to-Russia cargo transit routes means it’s ‘all aboard’ for Kazakhstan

-Vladimir Putin might well have monumental ideas about Russia reorientating its economy towards the East and the South, but right now cargo dispatchers in China faced with sending goods to Europe via either Russian or Kazakh territory are increasingly opting for the latter.
+Vladimir Putin might well have monumental ideas about Russia reorientating its economy towards the east and the south, but right now cargo dispatchers in China faced with sending goods to Europe via either Russian or Kazakh territory are increasingly opting for the latter.

 To many in the transit trade, Russia, with its sanctions-entangled economy, just isn’t an option anymore.
 Volumes dispatched across Kazakh railroads are booming and new routes out of China, including the China-Kyrgyzstan-Uzbekistan (CKU) railway, are planned.

 Paul Stronski, a senior fellow at Carnegie Endowment for International Peace’s Russia and Eurasia Programme, pointed to the difficulties for Russia in mid-June when he told the South China Morning Post that a rail line from the Chinese border through Kazakhstan, Russia, Belarus and into the European Union “heavily subsidised by the Chinese side” and believed vital to getting goods from China to Europe through the Eurasian Economic Union (EEU) “is now dead”, Stronski said.